kalekdev/uni/fundamentals/physics.typ

 - The total mechanical energy is constant $= 1/2 k A^2$ (taking the equilibrium potential as 0)

 ==== 2D Oscillations
-*Isotropic oscillation* is the simplest form of 2D oscillation, where the restoring has the same constant of proportionality in all directions:
+*Isotropic oscillation* is the simplest form of 2D oscillation, where the restoring has the *same constant of proportionality* (and hence the same angular frequency) in all directions:
 $
   arrow(F) = -k arrow(r)
 $